 The AVF procedure itself requires no admission.
 Associated medical conditions may indicate the need for hospitalization.
 If the blood flow through the surgical communication procedure is not optimum as felt by the doctor, you may require medications like Heparin to improve thinning of blood and blood flow through the fistula and hospital admission for observation.
 Otherwise, the patient will be sent home after a few hours.

-The first visit is scheduled on 1oth post-op day for wound inspection and suture removal.
-Appropriate instructions will be then given.
+The first visit is scheduled on 10th post-op day for wound inspection and suture removal.
+Appropriate instructions will be given then.

 A new fistula takes around 1 month to mature before it can be used for haemodialysis.
 To facilitate blood flow across the fistula, hand exercises in case of wrist AVF and straightening and bending at elbow for elbow AVF will be taught to you.
 These exercises increase the muscle activity in that limb.